 Jump to topic

-According to the Merriam-Webster dictionary, addiction is “a compulsive, chronic, physiological or psychological need for a habit-forming substance, behavior, or activity having harmful physical, psychological, or social effects.”
-When addicted to a substance, a person cannot stop using it despite the negative consequences.
+Addiction is a physiological or psychological need for a habit-forming substance, behavior, or activity.
+This need is chronic and compulsive and has harmful physical, psychological, or social effects.
+When addicted to a substance, a person cannot stop using it despite the negative consequences it has on their life.

-Addiction also leads to missed work, neglected relationships, failure to attend family obligations, and dependency.
+These negative consequences may include missed work, neglected relationships, financial issues, trouble with the law, failure to attend family obligations, compulsive drug-seeking behavior, and dependency.

 You can be addicted without being dependent and be dependent without having an addiction.
 However, it’s common for physical dependence to accompany addiction.